 The Tarot reveals what’s really happening below the surface of events around us.
 The Tarot is a visual medium; those of you who love pictures, art, music, design—anything picture-related—can appreciate all the rich colors, symbols, numbers, and archetypes present in the Tarot cards.
-The 78 Tarot cards represent every element of life, every emotion we will experience, every lesson that needs to be learned, and every condition possible to know.
+The 78 Tarot cards represent every element of life, every emotion we experience, every lesson that needs to be learned, and every condition possible to know.
 The story the Tarot tells every time you receive a reading allows you to know more and gives you the decision-making edge extra knowledge can provide.
-[Tarot History]

 You’re in the Cards!!!